Trip Ref #10591

 4hrs · 7km · 200m up · 200m down

 Hit the trails straight after breakfast, starting in the foothills of Doupiani Rock, beneath the old ruins of the abandoned Pantokrator Monastery.
 The trail takes you to the northern slopes of Meteora, the hidden monastery of Ypapanti and the ruins of St Demetrius.
 Descend along an ancient trail that was used for centuries by monks.
-In the afternoon you'll hit the road again, stopping for a late lunch in Kalambaka before continuing west towards the Vikos Aoos National Park.
+In the afternoon you'll hit the road again, stopping for a late lunch in Kalambaka before continuing west towards Zagori and the Vikos Aoos National Park.
 Reach your next base at the mountain village of Monodendri, settle in and head out for a walk around the village, before diving into a Greek taverna for dinner.

 Zagori villages and bridges